shacl/trait/README.md

 #### Compiler Support

-The shacl::variant library is written in C++14, and makes considerable use of template metaprogramming, generalized constant expressions, and SFINAE.
+The shacl::trait library is written in C++14, and makes considerable use of template metaprogramming and SFINAE.
 As such, a relatively robust C++ compiler supporting the C++14 standard is required.
 The following compilers are explicitly supported.

 + GNU g++ version 6.0.0 or later
 + LLVM clang++ version 3.5 or later